Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Main Results

-where $K_{\|\cdot\|}$ is the $K$-convexity constant of the norm $\|\cdot\|$, and $C \geq 0$ is an absolute constant. \end{theorem} {This result can be interpreted as a ``reverse-type" Efron-Stein inequality for minimum norm interpolators as it lower bounds the variance in terms of the marginal contribution of each point $X_i$.
-Intuitively, it reflects how the expected conditional variance (in terms of $L_2(\PP)$) is always lower bounded by the $L_2(\PP)$ norm required to interpolate ``appropriately scaled'' $1$-``spikes''.}
+where $C>0$ is an absolute constant. \end{theorem} This result can be interpreted as a ``reverse'' Efron--Stein inequality for minimum norm interpolators: it lower-bounds the variance by the marginal contribution of each point $X_i$.
+Intuitively, the expected conditional variance in $L_2(\PP)$ is bounded below by the $L_2(\PP)$ norm needed to interpolate appropriately scaled $1$-spikes.
+In the proof, we assume for simplicity that the MNI is a unique solution.